-Don’t forget that when you worked for a company, you also received:
+When you work for a company, you receive:

 - Holiday pay